RatulMaharaj/ratulmaharaj.com/src/pages/posts/data-types-in-python.md

 #### Floats

 Decimal numbers in python are represented by the `float` class.
-These can be positive or negative real numbers specified by the presence of a decimal point .
+These can be positive or negative real numbers specified by the presence of a decimal point.

 #### Complex numbers